-This method involves the allowing of water to pass through a thick layer of stone or gravel.
+This method involves allowing water to pass through a thick layer of stone or gravel.

-3. Control of irruption at distribution of industries.
+3. Control of irruption at the distribution of industries.

 4. Provide all cities with proper drainage.
-Efficient sewage collection and waste waster treatment facilities should be properly managed.
+Efficient sewage collection and wastewater treatment facilities should be properly managed.

 5. The use of pesticides should be minimized.

-6. Education programmes are needed to inform the people in the protection of river and use of safe water
+6. Education programs are needed to inform the people in the protection of river and use of safe water

 Points for the Solution for Drinking in Nepal: